With the World Cup fast approaching we take a look at some of the teams who we think will contend for the trophy.

 The main question here will be if they can defend well enough to stop teams, and if their World Cup qualification tells us anything, it is that they are not strong enough in this department.
 Nicolas Otamendi has improved but they only managed to keep clean sheets in eight of their 18 qualification games and in several of those games they conceded more than one.
 Their 3-0 loss to Brazil was particularly humiliating.
 And recently, they conceded six to Spain.

 Indeed, coach Jorge Sampaoli’s side will probably have to score plenty and with Messi, Sergio Aguero, Gonzalo Higuain and Angel Di Maria, they clearly have the talent to do so.
-Interestingly, it appears as if Paulo Dybala and Mauro Icardi are on the outside looking in at the moment.
-Both have been named in the preliminary squads, but their exclusions will be a huge shock when the final 23 is announced later this month.
+Interestingly, it appears as if Paulo Dybala struggled to make the final squad given Sampoali’s style and Mauro Icardi failed to make the squad altogether shockingly.

 Belgium have one of the strongest teams in the competition and many of them are coming into the primes of their careers.
 The time to step up is now but there are two concerning aspects to the side.
 First there is a serious reliance on Romelu Lukaku to score goals.
 If he doesn’t, then they may struggle.